European Accreditation Council for Continuing Medical Education (EACCME®)

-The 15th EGS European Glaucoma Residents’ Course, Lisbon, Portugal, 30 September – 1 October 2022 has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME®) with 13 European CME credits (ECMEC®s).
-Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
+The 16th European Glaucoma Society Resident’s Course, Lisbon 29-30 September 2023 has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME®) with 13 European CME credits (ECMEC®s).
+Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity (7 credits on 29/09, 6 credits on 30/09).

 Attendance to the accredited sessions will be monitored through scanner devices.

-In order to receive CME credits for your Congress participation, make sure to scan your badge at the entrance and at the exit of Course area.
+In order to receive CME credits for your participation, make sure to scan your badge at the registration desk.

 If you need help to get your CME credit certificate please contact AIFA-ECM-UEMS@oic.it